KSK Heist

 Koninklijke Sportkring Heist is a professional Belgian association football club from Heist-op-den-Berg in the province of Antwerp.
 They are affiliated to the Royal Belgian Football Association with matricule 2948 and have white and blue as traditional colours.
-The club plays at the Gemeentelijk Sportcentrum and currently play in the National Division 1.
+The club plays at the Gemeentelijk Sportcentrum and currently play in the Belgian Division 1.
 Heist spent nine seasons at the third level of Belgian football, from 1987 to 1994 and from 2008 to 2010.